 That strategy rarely works.
 When it comes to online communities — especially those in philanthropy — building engagement and participation is like tending to a new garden.
 You plant the seeds.
 Continue reading

 While the social sector’s contributions to society have become increasingly visible in the news, reports of unethical spending and other negative issues continue to fuel skeptics.
-In a study conducted by the Chronicle of Philanthropy, more than one-third of Americans Continue reading
+In a study conducted by the Chronicle of Philanthropy, more than one-third of Americans said they had little or no faith in charities.
+Continue reading

 A strategic communications plan for nonprofits and foundations might include more than you think.
-From strengthening your organization’s brand to helping you connect more effectively with the people you serve, the plan is a living, breathing guide that is simple, easy Continue reading
+From strengthening your organization’s brand to helping you connect more effectively with the people you serve, the plan is a living, breathing guide that is simple, easy to reference and relevant to your goals.
+Continue reading